 Today's automotive manufacturers face intensified competition from more technology-driven market players, rapidly changing consumer demands, and increased regulatory requirements.
-All of this is causing an increase in product concept development complexity.
-Engineers must now develop optimized designs while minimizing material use and still meeting all requirements to stay ahead of the competition.
-This will require new engineering processes that enable a faster, more cost-effective, and more efficient pace of innovation to profitably deliver next-generation vehicles.
+Staying ahead of the competition will require new engineering processes that enable a faster, more cost-effective, and more efficient innovation pace to deliver next-generation vehicles profitably.

 The traditional engineering approach inhibits the development of high-quality complex products.
 Integration and cross-collaboration of development activities are crucial in providing the necessary sharing and collaboration of key design elements for next-generation vehicle safety, light-weighting, performance, and fuel economy.
-With Siemens Accelerated Product Development solutions, automakers can break down traditional silos that often lead to program development disconnects and costly delays.
+With Siemens Accelerated Product Development solutions, automakers can break down traditional silos to enable better product

-All physics domains need to be included in today’s vehicle development process, including electrical, electronic, mechanical, and software.
+All physics domains must be included in today’svehicle development process, including electrical, electronic, mechanical, and software.
 It is insufficient to excel at mechanical development if the products do not work electronically, and vice versa.
 New integrated simulation technologies allow quick assessment of numerous design concepts based on available design parameters.
 Siemens Accelerated Product Development solution provides the tools needed to identify better designs early in the development cycle, resulting in more innovative products that offer a competitive advantage.

 Director of Automotive and Transportation Solutions